PipelineAI/pipeline/docs/quickstart/community/README.md

 * Initialize training resource

 # Optimize and Deploy the Model
+You can optimize (select one or more chips and/or one or more runtimes) and deploy your model using the CLI or the [UI](https://community.cloud.pipeline.ai) (Select one or the other not both).

 ## CLI - resource_optimize_and_deploy
 You can copy the `resource_optimize_and_deploy` cli command from the Example section of the `resource-upload` command output, the command is automatically injected with your parameter values.